-- (iii) Submission of Written Materials by the Parties.
-Within five days of receipt of the notice of composition of the Panel, the Complainant and the Respondent may provide the Chair of the Panel with (1) a list of witnesses, if any, that they propose that the Panel call and a brief description of each proposed witness's connection to and/or knowledge of the issues in dispute, and (2) a written statement of position. - (iv) Interviews.
-Both parties will have the opportunity to appear (separately) before the Panel, and the Panel also will interview other individuals as it deems necessary.
-The Respondent may choose not to appear before the Panel; however, his or her exercise of that option will not preclude the Panel from making a determination regarding the Complaint filed against the Respondent. - (v) Outcome. - 1) The Decision of the Panel.
-Following the conclusion of its interviews, the Panel will confer and by majority vote determine whether the evidence (including the information provided in and by the Investigative Report, the parties' written statements, if any, and the testimony of the parties and witnesses) establishes that it is more likely than not that the Respondent committed Material Sexual Misconduct. - 2) Sanctions. - a) Generally.
+(iii) Submission of Written Materials by the Parties.
+Within five days of receipt of the notice of composition of the Panel, the Complainant and the Respondent may provide the Chair of the Panel with (1) a list of witnesses, if any, that they propose that the Panel call and a brief description of each proposed witness's connection to and/or knowledge of the issues in dispute, and (2) a written statement of position.

+(iv) Hearing Panels.

+- 1) Both parties will have the opportunity to appear before a Hearing Panel.
+The Hearing Panel also will interview other individuals as it deems necessary. - 2) The Respondent may choose not to appear before the Hearing Panel; however, his or her exercise of that option will not preclude the Panel from making a determination regarding the Complaint filed against the Respondent. - 3) The hearings will be live with both claimants, respondents, witnesses and their support persons appearing simultaneously.
+Either party may request that the hearing take place virtually in order to avoid being in the presence of the other party. - 4) Any person appearing before the hearing panel may be cross examined by the support person of the opposing party.
+At no time will the claimant or the respondent be allowed to cross examine anyone appearing before the panel. - Questions regarding the claimant's sexual predisposition or past sexual behavior are not relevant, unless such questions and evidence are offered to prove someone other than the respondent committed the conduct alleged or provide specific incidents with respect to the respondent or prove consent.
+The chairman of the Hearing Panel will ensure that questions of this nature are allowed only when these criteria are met.

+(v) Outcome.

+1) The Decision of the Panel.
+Following the conclusion of its interviews, the Panel will confer and by majority vote determine whether the evidence (including the information provided in and by the Investigative Report, the parties' written statements, if any, and the testimony of the parties and witnesses) establishes that it is more likely than not5 that the Respondent committed Material Sexual Misconduct.

+2) Sanctions.

+a) Generally.
 Sanctions for a finding of responsibility depend upon the nature and gravity of the misconduct, any record of prior discipline for Sexual Misconduct, or both.
 Sanctions may include, without limitation, withholding a promotion or pay increase, reassigning employment, terminating employment, temporary suspension without pay, compensation adjustments, expulsion or suspension from the College, disciplinary probation, expulsion from campus housing, mandated counseling, and/or educational sanctions deemed appropriate by the Panel.
 The Panel will determine recommended sanctions, giving consideration to whether a given sanction will (a) bring an end to the violation in question, (b) reasonably prevent a recurrence of a similar violation, and (c) remedy the effects of the violation.
-The Panel will forward its determinations regarding sanctions to the Assigned Title IX Coordinator. - b) Implementation of Sanctions.
-Sanctions imposed are not effective until the resolution of any timely appeal pursuant to Section V(b)(v), below.
-However, if it is advisable in order to protect the welfare of the Complainant or the College community, the Panel may recommend and the Assigned Title IX Coordinator may determine that any sanctions be effective immediately and continue in effect until such time as the appeal process is exhausted. - 3) Final Accommodations and Corrective Action.
-In addition to any sanctions imposed on the Respondent, promptly following the Panel's issuance of a determination of responsibility, the Assigned Title IX Coordinator will determine the final accommodations to be provided to the Complainant, if any, and the Assigned Title IX Coordinator will communicate such decision to the Complainant and, to the extent that it affects him or her, to the Respondent.
-Such accommodations may include, but are not limited to those listed in the discussion above regarding interim measures.
+The Panel will forward its determinations regarding sanctions to the Assigned Title IX Coordinator.

-&lt;sup>5 In other words, the standard of proof will be the preponderance of the evidence standard.
+5 In other words, the standard of proof will be the preponderance of the evidence standard.